360ace-Tech/360ace-Tech/docs/IMPLEMENTATION.md

 # Implementation Plan — 360ace.Tech Revamp (Next.js 15.5.4)

 This document translates the PRD (docs/PRD.md) into a concrete, step‑by‑step plan.
-It adds a variants strategy to deliver three distinct concepts (V1/V2/V3) before finalizing the direction.
+The site standardizes on a single design (V2).
+Prior explorations (V1, V3) are archived under `archive/` and excluded from builds.

 ## Targets
 - Framework: Next.js 15.5.4 (App Router, RSC)